With no zero car on the market, used prices go up to 20% and sales soar

 The relationship between the sale of used and new cars is also at the peak of the historical series carried out since July 2004 by Bradesco, which works with seasonally adjusted data.
 For every zero car sold in the year, 6.5 used cars were sold.
 The previous highest level had been verified in the 2015 and 2016 crisis, when it was 5.5.

-“In periods of crisis, it is normal for this metric to rise, but this time the wage bill was preserved by (government) stimuli and sales grew in part because of demand, and in part because of the lack of new ones,” says Renan Bassoli Diniz, economist at Bradesco’s Department of Research and Economic Studies.
+“In times of crisis, this metric is normal to go up, but this time the wage bill was preserved by (government) stimuli and sales grew in part because of demand, and in part because of the lack of new ones,” says Renan Bassoli Diniz, economist at Bradesco’s Department of Research and Economic Studies.

 New car prices also increased throughout the year, but lower than used cars.
 According to the IPCA, an index that measures consumer price inflation, zero vehicles accumulate a high of 9.8% in the 12 months ended in August, while used vehicles rose 12.5%.